solita/sv-security-scans-02/2023-02-22-best-password-mgr.md

 ### A: Cryptographically, it's just a store for asymmetric private keys locked by a master key.

-1. It is locked by something you know (password, pin, swipe pattern) or/and biometrically (fingerprint, iris, voice)
+1. It is locked by something you know (password, pin, swipe pattern) or/and biometrically (fingerprint, iris, voice).

-2. otherwise, it just contains a list of the websites with associated private keys you created at registration with each website:
+2. Otherwise, it just contains a list of the websites with associated private keys you created at registration with each website:
    ```